wyleyr/org-citeproc/README.markdown

-# citeproc
+# org-citeproc

-citeproc is a standalone program that uses [pandoc-citeproc] to generate citations and a bibliography, given a database of bibliographic references and a [CSL] stylesheet.
+org-citeproc is a standalone program that uses [pandoc-citeproc] to generate citations and a bibliography, given a database of bibliographic references and a [CSL] stylesheet.
 The idea is to make it possible for Emacs' [Org mode] exporters to use this excellent tool.

-This version is a fork of John MacFarlane's [citeproc] program.
+org-citeproc is a fork of John MacFarlane's [citeproc] program.
 The major changes are:

 - The input JSON format is compatible with the format used by [citeproc-js]